fbpx

 The Words of Hope Devotional is a non-profit, donor-supported publication whose goal is to encourage readers to grow in faith through the practice of daily Bible reading and prayer.
 The devotional is available in your email and in print.

-As you pray, ask God to do his will in your life.
+As you pray, ask God to renew your joy, even in the difficult times.

 About the Author